RobTillaart/map2colour/README.md

 ## Description

 The map2colour library is used to make map a reading from a sensor, e.g. temperature or pressure, to a colour in the RGB spectrum.
-This can be used to colour an element on a graphical display, drive an RGB LED etc.
+This can be used to colour an element on a graphical display, drive an RGB LED, or even a LED string etc.

 The initial release uses 7 floats values that describe the range being mapped.
 These are passed to the library with **begin()**.